Go-Lang-library-github

 If you're looking to get started with GO language, this guide will help you to Set up GO Development Environment.

-1. How to create a Go library, which exposes an interface to the implementation of JSON utility functions.
+1. Create a Go library, which exposes an interface to the implementation of JSON utility functions.

-4. How to use a Go library in your own projects.
+4. Use a Go library in your own projects.

 Let’s dive in!